ionic-team/ionic-site/_posts/2015-03-17-invite-a-friend.markdown

 One of the biggest requests for Ionic View and ionic.io is to be able to invite co-workers, friends, and customers to preview and test your app.
 This would make the Ionic View app a great beta-testing experience that is quite a bit easier to use than TestFlight, etc.

-Now, you can invite anyone to view and test your app with a new feature of the Ionic CLI.
-Just run:
+Now you can!
+To invite someone to view and test your app, just run:

 ```bash
 $ ionic share EMAIL